pan-xiang/pan-xiang.github.io/_pages/about.md

   - International Conference on Human-Agent Interaction (HAI), 2024

 - ## Journal Review
-  - IEEE Robotics and Automation Letters (RA-L)
+  - IEEE Robotics and Automation Letters (RA-L), 2026
-  - Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)
+  - Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), 2026
-  - Electronics Letters
+  - Electronics Letters, 2020

 - ## Student Volunteer
   - IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2022